$750 One Time Payment for Individuals

 - $114 million in additional measures to support small businesses

 - Small businesses that pay payroll tax will receive a one-off grant of $17,500

 - $1 million payroll tax threshold brought forward by six months to July 1, 2020

 - Businesses impacted by COVID-19 can defer payroll tax payments until July 21, 2020

-**We have made every effort to ensure this information is accurate and complete as of the time of publishing.**
+**We have made every effort to ensure this information is accurate and correct at the time of publishing**